tombye/trexit/_posts/2017-08-29-nice-and-the-gorges-du-Verdon.markdown

 ![The Verdon river as a small stream running through Castellane](https://github.com/tombye/trexit/raw/gh-pages/assets/images/verdon-river.jpg)

+Good eh?

 ### Lac de Castillon

-Our first lake was Lac de Castillon just north of Castellane.
+After we were settled, we went to Lac de Castillon just north of Castellane.

-We spotted a beach full of people when we were driving alongside the lake.
-A quick u-turn later and we were there.

 The water was colder than the sea but not too bad and so clear we could see our feet when we were wading in.

 ![Lac de Castillon](https://github.com/tombye/trexit/raw/gh-pages/assets/images/lac-de-castillon.jpg)

-It was pretty definitely one of the highlights of our trip so far.
+It was definitely one of the highlights of our trip so far.

 ### Lac de Sainte-Croix